Long COVID: Symptoms, risk factors, and treatment options explained

 - Assessment of symptoms: The presence of symptoms such as fatigue, cognitive impairment, shortness of breath, joint pain, or palpitations, will be carefully evaluated.

-- Physical examination and diagnostic testing: Based on the reported symptoms, the doctor may recommend various tests, including blood analyses, imaging studies (such as X-rays or MRIs), or evaluations of lung function, to identify any underlying complications.
+- Physical examination and diagnostic testing: Based on the reported symptoms, the doctor may recommend various tests, including blood analyses, imaging studies (such as X-rays or advanced imaging), or evaluations of lung function, to identify any underlying complications.

 - Exclusion of alternative conditions: Since many symptoms associated with long-term COVID can overlap with those of other medical conditions, including thyroid disorders, chronic fatigue syndrome, or anxiety disorders, a significant part of the diagnostic process involves ruling out these possibilities.